 That the years 60 was a fertile period where they developed many brands that are now famous throughout the world, are icons of our design.

 This activity as a designer, mixed with that of the architect is the one that still continue, we especially design as well as architecture and we transfer the experiences and the necessity of architecture in our design work.

 SDM: What in your experience the spark that triggers the creative process?

 Anna Bartoli:The creative process can have different sparks, several births, we believe a lot in collaboration with companies, so it is often dialogue with companies that do nasceredegli stimuli, which then deepen.

-These stimuli are derived from such social conditions, which then creates the need for new products that the company wants to explore a different theme with regard to technology, the company relates to a new type of client for which It has not the products, or, at times, comes from the fact that attending different companies and speaking a lot about the types of products, we are aware of gaps that we believe it would be worthwhile to fill and we have some ideas that we believe innovative and interesting to develop .
+These stimuli derive from the social conditions, for example, which then create the need for new products, from the fact that the company wants to explore a different theme in terms of technology, that the company relates to a new type of customer for which it does not yet have products, or sometimes it arises from the fact that by attending different companies and thinking a lot about the types of products, we realize gaps that we think would be worth filling and we have some ideas that we consider innovative and interesting to develop .

 Creativity is a complex process, as if it sedimentassero and converge at a time when many stimuli and also many constraints that must then be summarized by us in a rational way, there is a creative moment but it is one with a summary it is also rational, is not the work of an artist that of the designer.

 SDM: every project has a history that leads from design to production of the object, what is in your products with the most interesting story?

 Anna Bartoli:A recent product which I think tells it well on our way to tackle the project is a chair that we have created for Kristalia, is called 1085 edition, is a chair that was born precisely from a stimulus of the company, an artisan production process of leather, which is not in the furniture world, but of the footwear world.